 A blogging challenge gives you the discipline that helps you write more

 I got into new writing habits during the course, which helped me to publish more regularly.
 I learnt which time of day works best for me, and that sometimes I also have to be flexible with my schedule.

-I am now prepared to drop everything (apart from important appointments) when an idea strikes.
-I just want to make sure that I don’t forget a specific point I’d like to make in case it becomes the article’s ‘unique selling point’.
+Now I am prepared to drop everything (apart from important appointments) when an idea strikes.
+It’s my way to make sure that I don’t forget a specific point I’d like to make in case it becomes the article’s ‘unique selling point’.

 I also have a cloud-based home for my ideas and articles (Dropbox works for me).
 This helps me to read and mull over work in progress whilst waiting for an appointment or sitting on the train.

 I reckon I wouldn’t have developed new habits and more discipline if I hadn’t challenged myself on that course a few years ago!

 So join a blogging challenge – give your blog a boost!